3MFConsortium/spec_securecontent/3MF Secure Content.md

 ## 3.1 Content Types

-The Key Store MUST be defined in the OPC ContentTypes part by overriding the default XML definition.
+The Key Store MUST be defined in the OPC ContentTypes part, as defined in [Appendix C.1 Content Types](#c1-content-types).

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>